Homebrew/actions/setup-commit-signing/README.md

     signing_key: ${{ secrets.GPG_SIGNING_KEY }}
 ```

-When committing changes, ensure that the value of the environment variable `GPG_PASSPHRASE` is set to the signing key's passphrase.
+When committing changes, ensure that the value of the environment variable `HOMEBREW_GPG_PASSPHRASE` is set to the signing key's passphrase.

 ```yaml
 - name: Add and commit changes